We help business teams and tech teams speak the same language — so AI gets applied where it actually matters.

 Our contribution

-We enable the co-creation of AI solutions by consultants and in-house teams.
+We enable the co-creation of AI solutions by consultants and their clients, and in-house business and tech teams.

 How we do this

 Through training and certification in the AI Design Sprint®, a systematic, team-based approach to developing AI solutions.
-When needed, we also lead AI Design Sprints® ourselves.
+When needed, we lead AI Design Sprints®.

 Our story